 Independent contractors are responsible for handling their own immigration matters.
 By getting using company resources to get involved in matters such as immigration, you risk employee misclassification.

-What alternative exists to prevent against misclassification of international independent contractors?
+What alternative exists to prevent against misclassification when managing independent contractors?

 An employer of record, such as Global Employment Outsourcing (GEO), can mitigate your risks of misclassification by converting your independent contractors into full-time employees.
 The employer of record, sometimes known as an international PEO, hires your contractors for you, in full compliance with local regulations and customs, and you continue to manage independent contractors' day-to-day work.
 So you can benefit from their services—without the HR risk and responsibility.